Marie-José Chombart de Lauwe: Deportation to Ravensbrück

 Chombart de Lauwe was then transferred to La Santé prison in Paris and was interrogated by the Gestapo.
 There, she encountered the prominent resistant, Marie-Claude Vaillant-Couturier, and managed to communicate through the cement toilets with her neighbor, France Bloch-Sérazin.
 Aged 29, Bloch-Sérazin was a resistance fighter, a communist and a Jew who manufactured explosives and who would ultimately be guillotined for her work with the Resistance.
-Chombart de Lauwe described her experience in this prison and with the prisoners she met there as follows: "À la Santé, j'ai connu la grandeur humaine."
+Chombart de Lauwe described her experience in this prison and with the prisoners she met there as follows: À la Santé, j'ai connu la grandeur humaine.

 She was later taken to the Fresnes remand center and was sentenced to death.
 The sentence was later commuted to 'NN' deportation (Nacht und Nebel, or 'night and fog', which meant the person was a political prisoner who was not allowed contact with the outside world and whose burial place should remain secret).
-She was deported by train from the Gare de l'Est in Paris on 26 July 1943 to the Ravensbrück camp.
-In the same wagon were her mother and 56 other French women NN.
-On their arrival, this group of 58 women was placed in block 32 of the NN.
+She was deported by train from the Gare de l'Est in Paris on 26 July 1943 to the Ravensbrück concentration camp.
+In the same wagon were her mother and 56 other French NN women.
+On their arrival, these 58 women was placed in block 32 of the NN.

 Registered as prisoner 21706, Chombart de Lauwe worked in the camp's Siemens factory.
 She and her fellow inmates clandestinely made small gifts to support her camp comrades.
-She described the purpose of these seemingly trivial, but extremely dangerous acts as: « We wanted to remain thoughtful and thinking beings by offering something on birthdays, even a poem.”
+She described the purpose of these seemingly trivial, but extremely dangerous acts as: 'We wanted to remain thoughtful and thinking beings by offering something on birthdays, even a poem.'

 On 24 February 1944, her father died at the Buchenwald concentration camp.
 She learned of his death after the war when she returned to France.